Our Team

 Simon PhD (Pharmacy) project aims to create new antibiotic-peptide linkers to enhance drug uptake in Pseudomonas aeruginosa.

-Simon is co-supervised with Prof. Sarah Hook and A/Prof. Allan Gamble
+Simon started his PhD journey in March 2022 and is co-supervised with Prof. Sarah Hook and A/Prof. Allan Gamble

 PHD STUDENT (PHARMACY & MICROBIOLOGY)